cesarcaldeira-underscore/cesarcaldeira-underscore.github.io/content/projects/university/miscelaneous/ndr23.md

   {{< tab >}}
     ### Opportunities

+    > External aspects which positively affect the attainment of Australia's goals.

     - **South Pacific:** This region is Australia's historic gravitational centre.
 However, it is currently facing challenges such as climate change (which is existential, for many countries) and Chinese overtures.
 Nonetheless, Australia is very much engaged in the region and has a window of opportunity to maintain its position as the chief area partner for economic and security matters.
     - **ASEAN:** This mostly economic group is an important area of interest for Australia, and is suspicious of China's (Australia's key security challenge) growing reach and intrusions.
 Its member nations enjoy cordial relations with Australia and are on the receiving end of technical assistance and capital from the country.
 Australia can lobby for a security posture favourable to it and skeptical of China in this region if it leverages the development assistance and economic means it can provide (combining efforts with the United States, this could be used to great effect).
     - **QUAD:** Australia has the possibility to expand trade, economic, qualifications, and security ties with India and Japan.
 Both are on cold terms with China and billateral investment is expanding.
 However, relations with India are disputable as its illiberal streak is growing.